 The fitness professional and wellness coach can reinforce healthy eating and weight management through different nutritional coaching practices.
-With some individuals, the fitness and wellness professionals may need to refer clients back to their healthcare provider or a registered dietitian for more prescriptive consultation.
-For example, if a fitness professional or wellness coach identifies that their client needs more prescriptive behavior counseling and meal planning, they should refer them to a registered dietitian.
-Or, if the client reports adverse reactions to the medication, they may be directed to their healthcare provider for further consultation and management.
+With some individuals, the fitness professional and wellness coach may need to refer clients back to their healthcare provider or an RD for more prescriptive consultation.
+For example, if a fitness professional or wellness coach identifies that their client needs more prescriptive behavior counseling and meal planning, they may refer them to an RD.
+Or, if the client reports adverse reactions to the medication, they may be directed to the healthcare provider for further consultation and management.